For Windows, but works surprisingly well in Linux using Wine.

 After much trial and error with Notepad++ configuration, I came up with a setup that is clean, lean, and allows you to save & run a Red script by simply pressing a "play" button.

 It has all the nice features of Notepad++, plus syntax highlight for Red and the necessary plugins.
-All is packet in a zip file along with a copy of the Red executable.
+Everything is packed in a zip file along with a copy of the Red executable.
 This zip extracts to a folder that is portable and self-sufficient, meaning you can clone it just by coping and pasting.

 I called this package, very creatively, Rededitor.
 You can get it in the Downloads page.